@turf/helpers vs @turf/invariant vs @turf/meta vs @turf/turf

 • @turf/invariant:

-Select @turf/invariant when you require validation and type-checking for geometries.
-This package is essential for ensuring that the geometries you work with conform to the GeoJSON specification, making it a good choice for projects that prioritize data integrity.
+Select @turf/invariant if your project requires validation and type-checking for GeoJSON data.
+This package is essential for ensuring that the geographic data you work with conforms to the GeoJSON specification, making it a valuable tool for developers who need to validate, normalize, or enforce data integrity in their geospatial applications.

 • @turf/meta: